PoisotLab/ms_network_prediction/manuscript.md

 structure refining the possible interactions---"Part makes whole, and whole makes part" [@Levins1987DiaBio].

-### What is the most important property of a network to predict?
+### What is the first property of a network to predict?

 Networks enclose a wealth of data that are explanatory for many types of interactions and are informative for the understanding of a wide range of